Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Methods

 \subsection{Evolutions}

 In this work, we dynamically evolve 2 stellar models with 4 different phases with the NS (total 8 models) in spherical symmetry.
 In addition, we explore multidimensional effects with some models with the $1.4~{\rm M_{\odot}}$ NS and $15~{\rm M_{\odot}}$ stellar progenitor.
+We first initialize the NS on our numerical grid, and then directly map the 1D stellar profiles onto it without altering the background spacetime metric or the compact object's structure.
+Consequently, the initial configuration is intentionally not in a hydrostatic equilibrium state; rather, the core material is immediately exposed to the deep gravitational potential of the compact object, plunging the innermost layers into a supersonic free-fall that rapidly transitions into a hypercritical accretion flow.

 Our models are evolved with the \texttt{Gmunu} code, which solves GRMHD~\citep{2021MNRAS.508.2279C, 2022ApJS..261...22C} and Einstein field equations in the conformally flat approximation~\citep{2020CQGra..37n5015C}.
-Energy-integrated two-moment neutrino transport~\citep{2023ApJS..267...38C, 2024ApJ...975..116C}, and nuclear burning~\citep{2025arXiv251012978C} modules are also activated in a fully coupled manner.
+Energy-integrated two-moment neutrino transport~\citep{2023ApJS..267...38C, 2024ApJ...975..116C}, and nuclear burning~\citep{2026ApJS..284....6C} modules are also activated in a fully coupled manner.
 We employ the IMEXCB3a time integrator \citep{2015JCoPh.286..172C}, the Harten-Lax-van Leer (HLL) Riemann solver \citep{harten1983upstream}, and a 3rd-order reconstruction piecewise parabolic method (PPM)~\citep{1984JCoPh..54..174C}.